Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 This is thanks, in no small part, to the sophisticated way it transfers power and a double-ball-bearing mounted grinding mechanism.
 Bottom line, the beans are ground before your arm can even start complaining.

 For that reason, I only recommend the Comandante if, like me, you’re a bit of a nomad and can’t bear life without great coffee everywhere you go.
-And, of course, if grinding coffee by hand helps you reach a higher state of consciousness.
+And, of course, if you find that grinding coffee by hand helps you reach a higher state of consciousness.

-The 1Zpresso J-Max costs a ridiculously reasonable $N/A. Seriously, I’d happily pay twice as much for this thing, given its build quality and performance.
+The 1Zpresso J-Ultra costs a ridiculously reasonable $199.00.
+Seriously, I’d happily pay twice as much for this thing, given its build quality and performance.

-Equipped with 48mm titanium-coated stainless steel burrs, the J Max makes short, easy work of grinding even the lightest roast coffee beans.
-That’s not all though; there are an astonishing 450 grind settings to choose from, with just 8.8 microns of movement between each click.
+Equipped with 48mm titanium-coated stainless steel burrs, the J-Ultramakes short, easy work of grinding even the lightest roast coffee beans.
+That’s not all though; there are an astonishing 450 grind settings to choose from, with just 8 microns of movement between each click.
 That means this beauty works really well for espresso, as well as just about any other brewing method under the sun.

-Thanks to its rugged design and magnetic catch cup, using the 1Zpresso J Max is a piece of cake.
+Thanks to its rugged design and magnetic catch cup, using the 1Zpresso J-Ultra is a piece of cake.
 Plus, the grinder features a neat folding crank arm and comes with a durable, high-quality travel case.
 What more can I say?
 I absolutely love this hand grinder!

 OK, so you already know that I consider Baratza Sette 270Wi the best burr grinder for espresso beans.
 And for good reason.
 Sure, you could get something more affordable, but you won’t find a grinder that produces a more uniform grind — and that does a clean and professional job of it.